Medicinal Chemistry

 Depression-like behavior: Novelty-induced hypophagia, tail suspension test,

-forced swim test, open-field behavior, social interaction, and learned helplessness.
+forced swim test, open-field behavior, social interaction, and learned

 Schizophrenia/bipolar-like behavior: Pre-pulse inhibition (PPI; under